The abundance of high-quality photo editing apps makes the iPad a powerful and versatile tool for photographers.

 Once you’re satisfied with the results, you can easily share your photos directly from the app to your social media accounts or via email.

 Facetune requires a one time purchase of $5.99 and is compatible with any iPad using iPadOS 9.0 or later.

 If your creative needs go beyond a white balance correction or a colouring filter – Glitch Art Studio may be the photo editor for iPad that you need.

 A glitch is a sudden malfunction on a computer or a video – typically, this is not something you want happening to you, but you can make it happen creatively.

 Glitch art is one of the most eye-catching effects that’s trending on social media.
 There are ways to do this effect manually using layers and multiple editing effects – but you need a certain level of skills and an advanced (usually paid) app to do it.

 Glitch Art Studio allows you to skip the hard part and easily recreate a glitch by distorting photos and videos with multiple effects.
 A limited version is free to use, but you’ll need a pro pack to unlock the full version currently sold for $4.99.

-Some of the effects add analog or digital noise, others create lens distortions, some others recreate an old TV or VHS looks – there are multiple creative possibilities to have fun with it.
+Some of the effects add analog or digital noise, others create lens distortions, and some recreate old TV or VHS effects – there are multiple creative possibilities to have fun with it.